 Graphics Builder, defines dynamics and resources the application

 accesses, and saves the drawing.
 He/she then inserts the drawing

-into an application using one of the provided GLG
+into an application using one of the provided GLG containers, and

-the drawing's resources, supply data and handle user interaction.
+set the drawing's resources, supply data and handle user interaction.

 The Toolkit saves months of development time by

 eliminating low-level graphics code, providing a point and click

-drawing editor and allowing fast prototyping directly in the Graphics
+drawing editor and allowing fast prototyping directly in the

-concentrate on the application logic by enabling
+developer to concentrate on the application logic by enabling

 complete control over any and all objects in the drawing and

 letting the Toolkit to handle the rest.

 changed by assigning it a new value, it will be automatically

 reflected in the drawing, updating not only the object itself, but

 also all other objects in the drawing affected by the change.

-dynamic nature of GLG objects makes them
+The dynamic nature of GLG objects makes them

 variation in color, line width, fill level, etc., which quickly

 becomes an unmanageable task as the number of dynamic objects